myersjustinc/american_linkfinder/README.md

 The Web application (deep_link.py) takes a POST-ed .aff query file and outputs a page with the corresponding URL in a link.

-It also includes a basic requirements.txt (i.e., pip freeze) file and a configuration file for [ep.io](http://ep.io/) hosting (epio.ini).
+It also includes a basic requirements.txt (i.e., pip freeze) file and configuration files for [Heroku](http://www.heroku.com/) hosting.

 Questions?
 ----------